On your Giving > Funds page, you will be able to set up your fund structure to match the goals of your organization.

 Sub-funds allow you to break up your funds into smaller groupings.
 For example, the Missions Fund could contain sub-funds for different countries or missionary families.

-To set up sub-funds, click the 3 vertical dots on the far right of the fund to which you wish to add a sub-fund.
-Click Add Sub-Fund, fill out the name (and description if desired), and click Save.
+Click the 3 vertical dots on the far right of the fund to which you wish to add a sub-fund.

-Avoid changing the name of a sub-fund as this will change the sub-fund name on past donations.
+Avoid changing the name of a sub-fund, as this will change the sub-fund name on past donations.

 The slider on the right of each sub-fund will allow you to enable or disable it as needed.